 The Group believes that it currently has adequate debt funding from banks, other financial institutions, and through the issuance of Short-Term Commercial Papers (STCPs).
-In 2019 and 2018, the Group renewed the P15.0 billion STCP licenses.
+In 2019, the Group renewed the P15.0 billion STCP licenses.
+No renewal made in 2020.